jacksonliam/mjpg-streamer/README.md

 Video mode is the default as it allows much smoother video (higher framerates).
 Stills mode allows you to use the full-frame of the sensor, but has a max framerate of around 8fps, probably less.

-There's no preview output shown on the raspi screen.
+In order to have preview output shown on the raspi screen add the -preview option.

 This should run indefinately.
 ctrl-c closes mjpeg streamer and raspicam gracefully.